 - Content that’s safe and brand-friendly

-If you don’t follow compliance rules, they’ll decline you faster than you can say “cookie duration.”
+If you don’t follow compliance rules, they’ll decline your affiliate application faster than you can say “cookie duration.” 🍪

 5. Know Your Audience (Or Your Future Audience)

-You don’t need 50k page views.
+You don’t need 50k page views to earn an affiliate income.
 You DO need to show that you:

 - Know your niche